-Operate the windrower in cab-forward mode when you want to attach to and operate an accessory header.
-Be aware that the windrower will steer from the rear when in this mode; operate the windrower gently until you are comfortable with this mode.
+The windrower can be operated in cab-forward mode when you want to attach the windrower to and operate a header.
+Be aware that the windrower will steer from the rear when in this mode; the windrower should be operated gently until you are comfortable with this mode.